minima-global/minidocs/docs/buildonminima/dapptutorial/interactiveminidapp.md

 The **HelloWorld2** MiniDapp can also be downloaded from GitHub [here](https://github.com/minima-global/innovation-challenge/tree/main/Resources)

-Minima’s official MiniDapps can be downloaded from the [MiniDapp Downloads](/docs/runanode/latestminidapps) section.
+Minima’s official MiniDapps can be downloaded from the [MiniDapps website](https://minidapps.minima.global/).

 ## Next Steps